ahmed-musallam/n8n-nodes-adobe-firefly/README.md

 ### Tips for Agent Workflows

 1. **Image Upload**: When using with chat agents, ensure the previous node outputs binary data with a `Binary_Property` field
-2. **Job Polling**: Use the Get Job Status operation in loops to wait for async jobs to complete
+2. **Job Polling**: Enable "Wait for Completion" in Get Job Status to automatically wait for async jobs to finish (no loops needed!)
 3. **Error Handling**: Enable "Continue on Fail" to allow agents to retry with corrected inputs
 4. **Style Consistency**: Use seeds to generate consistent results across multiple agent calls
+5. **Timeout Configuration**: Adjust the timeout for complex operations (video generation typically takes 2-5 minutes)

 See the [sample-workflows](./sample-workflows) directory for pre-configured agent workflow examples.